 You can motivate your audience to financial action by simply helping to inform them of the ways they can advance their paycheck, savings, and quality of life with strategic career advancements.

 This one is a no-brainer, isn’t it?
 If you can equip your audience with the tools to negotiate better financial terms in all areas of their life from transactions to salary, it’s a win: win for you and them.
 Why more financial advisors aren’t writing about ways to negotiate a pay raise, business deal, or large purchase is questionable.
 There is a huge opportunity for those of you who are comfortable tackling this subject with your audience.

 Think about ways that you can help your audience succeed financially through the art of negotiation and the power that comes with knowing one’s number or bringing cash to the table.

-Write about tools, apps and other technologies that help your audience better manage their financial life.
-Technology is changing constantly and it can be confusing, and even intimidating, for your older clients to know which technologies are safe and worth investing time learning.
-If you are targeting Millennials, Gen Y or even Gen X – incorporating tech talk into your fin speak will help you show you’re not a sleepy, old-school advisor.
+Write about tools, apps, and other technologies that help your audience better manage their financial life.
+Technology is changing constantly and it can be confusing, and even intimidating, for your older clients to know which technologies are safe and worth investing time in learning.
+If you are targeting Millennials, Gen Y, or even Gen X – incorporating tech talk into your fin speak will help you show you’re not a sleepy, old-school advisor.

 What is your take on Mint, Betterment, Acorn, Credit Karma, LifeLock, the list goes on and on.
 Which applications do you use personally and why?
 And why might it be a good idea for your audience to consider using them too?
 Lean into your recommendations and offer a personal perspective in areas that offer ways for your audience to more easily save, track, or act on their finances.